Korie Robertson of 'Duck Dynasty': Trump needs to make a change

 Robertson said she hadn't made the decision on who to vote for until the day of the election, and her choice ultimately came down to Hillary Clinton's views on abortion.

-CNN spoke to Robertson days after she retweeted former President Barack Obama's widely shared Twitter message on the day of the violence August 12 in Charlottesville, Virginia.
+CNN spoke to Robertson days after she retweeted former President Barack Obama's widely shared Twitter message on the day of the violence at a white supremacist rally August 12 in Charlottesville, Virginia.

 Obama tweeted a quote from Nelson Mandela's 1994 autobiography "Long Walk to Freedom" that said, "No one is born hating another person because of the color of his skin or his background or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite."